bunsanweb/hashnet/doc/play.md

 The "event-target" is Carol's URL, Note that the event actor is `sitekey` not `me`.

-When the event arrived to Bob, Bob add Carol to their `hub`.
+When the event arrives to Bob, Bob adds Carol to their `hub`.
-Bob's added is also as an event "Bob add Carol", then Alice also add Carol to their `hub`.
+Bob's action is also recorded as an event "Bob add Carol", then Alice also adds Carol to their `hub`.

 ## Summary